abinit/abipy_book/abipy_book/flows.md

 and a list of files that are produced at the end of the run.

-Some of the input files needed by a `Task` must be provided by the user in the form of Abinit input variables (e.g. the crystalline structure, the pseudopotentials), other inputs may be produced by other tasks.
+Some of the input files needed by a `Task` must be provided by the user in the form of Abinit input variables (e.g. crystalline structure, pseudopotentials), other inputs may be produced by other tasks.
 When a `Task` **B** requires the output file `DEN` of another task **A**, we say that **B** depends on **A** through a `DEN` file, and we express this dependency with the dictionary: